joshmorgan1000/UTKH/THEORY.md

 While less of a theory and more of a poetic parallel, Nature favors configurations that minimize instability, a principle reflected in phenomena ranging from atomic orbitals to planetary systems.
 Resonance achieves this by:
 - Aligning energy flows into harmonic patterns.
 - Reducing destructive interference and energy dissipation.
 UTKH extends this principle universally, proposing that all stable systems — from atoms to galaxies — arise from resonance-driven minimization of instability.
-Even low-energy, focused, and harmonically targeted energy could produce profoundly precise results on specific chemical interactions while leaving other biological functions seemlessly unaffected.
+Even low-energy, focused, and harmonically targeted energy could produce profoundly precise results on specific chemical interactions while leaving other biological functions seamlessly unaffected.

 ---